Redirect URIs 2 min read

 The following guide outlines how your RedirectURI can meet FAPI 2.0 requirements while still enabling deep linking into a mobile app.

-To remain compliant with FAPI 2.0 and still support deep linking into your application, follow these steps:
+To remain compliant with FAPI 2.0 and still support deep linking into your application, follow the steps below.

 You'll need to make your app respond to a secure URL like: